Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Experiments

 According to the physics behind the image formation process in Fig.~\ref{fig:modelBlurNoise}, an image is corrupted by defocus first and DCSN afterwards.
 Hence, high-frequency image content is filtered and fully represented by the DCSN.
 In theory, the larger the blur the easier the noise estimation.
 This is what we observe in the first plot of Fig.~\ref{fig:combinedEstimationResults}.
 Although there is a small estimation error for zero defocus, $\hat{\sigma}$ becomes most accurate for $d \geq 3 \,\si{\px}$ and remains unchanged.
 Hence, defocus is favorable for DCSN estimation.
 We expect the same effect for other combinations of defocus/motion blur and DCSN/readout noise.

 On the other hand, DCSN negatively affects defocus estimation because advantageous information for detecting blur (the absence of high frequencies) gets corrupted by noise.
 We notice two effects from the results on the table of Fig.~\ref{fig:combinedEstimationResults}: All defocus estimations worsen with increasing noise levels, and this impact becomes more severe for larger kernel sizes.
-While estimations for a small kernel ($d = 3 \,\si{\px}$) can be considered as still good for $\sigma = \SI{10}{\DN}$, the same noise level leads to poor blur estimations for larger kernels.
+While estimations for the smallest and largest kernels ($d \in \{3, 21\} \,\si{\px}$) can be considered as still good for $\sigma = \SI{10}{\DN}$, the same noise level otherwise leads to poor blur estimations.
 This outcome was investigated in the context of motion deblurring \cite{tai2012motion}, where it was found that, as $\sigma$ grows, blur estimations approach the Dirac delta function in a large variety of approaches.
 We observe the same behavior for the CNN estimations, hence the increasing relative error towards larger kernels.
-Generally, defocus estimations are robust for $\sigma \leq \SI{5}{\DN}$.
+Generally, defocus estimations are not robust in presence of subsequent noise.
 Since sensor noise can be detected accurately in case of defocus, a small $\hat{\sigma}$ should be assured before trusting blur estimations.